 Quick-relief medications Use SABA as needed for symptoms.
 The intensity of treatment depends on the severity of symptoms: up to 3 treatments at 20-minute intervals as needed.
 In steps 3 and 4, the preferred option includes the use of ICS-formoterol 1 to 2 puffs as needed up to a maximum total daily maintenance and rescue dose of 12 puffs (54 mcg).
-Caution: Increasing use of SABA or use >2 days a week for symptom relief (not prevention of EIB) generally indicates inadequate control and may require a step up in treatment.
-Each step: Assess environmental factors, provide patient education, and manage comorbidities▲ In individuals with sensitization (or symptoms) related to exposure to pests[‡]: conditionally recommend integrated pest management as a single or multicomponent allergen-specific mitigation intervention.
-In individuals with sensitization (or symptoms) related to exposure to identified indoor allergens, conditionally recommend a multi-component allergen-specific mitigation strategy.
-In individuals with sensitization (or symptoms) related to exposure to dust mites, conditionally recommend a multi-component allergen-specific mitigation strategy.
-In individuals with sensitization (or symptoms) related to exposure to dust mites, conditionally recommend impermeable pillow/mattress covers only as part of a multicomponent allergen-specific mitigation intervention, but not as a single component intervention.
-Notes The terms ICS-LABA and ICS-formoterol indicate combination therapy with both an ICS and a LABA, usually and preferably in a single inhaler.
+Caution: Increasing use of SABA or use &gt;2 days a week for symptom relief (not prevention of EIB) generally indicates inadequate control and may require a step up in treatment.
+Each step: Assess environmental factors, provide patient education, and manage comorbidities ▲ In individuals with sensitization (or symptoms) related to exposure to pests‡: conditionally recommend integrated pest management as a single or multicomponent allergen-specific mitigation intervention. ▲ In individuals with sensitization (or symptoms) related to exposure to identified indoor allergens, conditionally recommend a multi-component allergen-specific mitigation strategy. ▲ In individuals with sensitization (or symptoms) related to exposure to dust mites, conditionally recommend impermeable pillow/mattress covers only as part of a multicomponent allergen-specific mitigation intervention, but not as a single component intervention. ▲ Notes The terms ICS-LABA and ICS-formoterol indicate combination therapy with both an ICS and a LABA, usually and preferably in a single inhaler.
 Where formoterol is specified in the steps, it is because the evidence is based on studies specific to formoterol.
 In individuals ages 12 years and older with persistent allergic asthma in which there is uncertainty in choosing, monitoring, or adjusting anti-inflammatory therapies based on history, clinical findings, and spirometry, FeNO measurement is conditionally recommended as part of an ongoing asthma monitoring and management strategy that includes frequent assessment.
 Bronchial thermoplasty was evaluated in Step 6.
 The outcome was a conditional recommendation against the therapy.
-Abbreviations EIB, exercise-induced bronchoconstriction; FeNO, fractional exhaled nitric oxide; ICS, inhaled corticosteroid; LABA, long-acting beta2-agonist; SABA, inhaled short-acting beta2-agonist.
-AUpdated based on the 2020 guidelines. ‡ Refers to mice and cockroaches, which were specifically examined in the Agency for Healthcare Research and Quality systematic review.
+Abbreviations EIB, exercise-induced bronchoconstriction; FeNO, fractional exhaled nitric oxide; ICS, inhaled corticosteroid; LABA, long-acting beta 2 -agonist; SABA, inhaled short-acting beta 2 -agonist.
+Updated based on the 2020 guidelines. ‡ Refers to mice and cockroaches, which were specifically examined in the Agency for Healthcare Research and Quality systematic review.